InsightsByIvy/etherex-adoption-analysis/README.md

 ## 1. Introduction
 ### Project Overview

-Welcome to the Etherex Dashboard, a comprehensive analytics tool tracking real user engagement on Etherex, Linea's native DEX, while filtering out bot manipulation or superficial activity.
+The Etherex Dashboard provides comprehensive analytics for Etherex, Linea's native DEX, with a focus on distinguishing authentic user behaviour from automated activity.
+The analysis focuses on organic adoption patterns, effective liquidity deployment, and indicators of sustainable protocol development.

 #### Why Linea & Etherex
 **Linea**: ConsenSys’ zkEVM rollup has seen rising TVL, reflecting increased usage, though revenue and fees remain modest.
-This mixed picture makes Linea an interesting ecosystem to examine adoption quality and user activity.
+With Linea recently announcing another incentive campaign ([posted on X](https://x.com/LineaBuild/status/1962897890294055009)), this mixed picture makes the ecosystem particularly interesting to examine adoption quality, user activity, and the effectiveness of incentive-driven growth strategies.

-**Etherex**: One of the leading native DEXs on Linea by TVL and activity, Etherex stands out for its innovative tokenomics and trading ecosystem.
+**Etherex**: One of the leading native DEXs on Linea by TVL and activity, known for its innovative tokenomics.
+This analysis began independently, before Linea's recent partnership announcement and incentive program disclosure.

 ![TT](Images/Screenshot4.png)
 *Total Value Locked (TVL) for Linea (L2) and Etherex (DEX), showing growth in the total value of assets secured in protocol smart contracts.*